 In 2019, we significantly reduced our emissions due to a range of efficiency measures, an improved product mix and a bigger share of renewables.
 Selling our leather chemicals business also had a positive impact on our GHG emissions.
 This sale was split into three stages and was reflected for the first time proportionately in the emission figures for 2020.
 In addition, our Group projects in Nagda in India, for example, are showing initial signs of success (see "Best Practice - Climate protection projects").

-In 2023, the Scope 1 and 2 $CO_2$ emissions again decreased significantly to 1,722 kilotons.
-This is mainly due to a reduction in production volumes as a result of the very tense global energy situation.
+Our emissions of 2,530 thousand metric tons of CO2e in 2020 equate to a reduction of 61% compared against 2004, which means that we are well on the way to achieving our 2025 target of cutting emissions by 65%.
+Our emission figures for 2020 are lower than expected because the COVID-19 pandemic led to a reduction in sales and production.
+We estimate this volume effect to be around 100 thousand metric tons and, from a strategic perspective, consider 2,630 thousand metric tons of CO2e to be the normalized value for 2020.
+Based on our Group strategy, we are currently in the process of deriving a range of measures for the individual business units aimed at decoupling growth from GHG emissions.
+As part of this process, we are preparing the next series of Group projects aimed at ensuring the continued reduction of our GHG emissions beyond 2025.
+Scope 1 and Scope 2 emissions (2018-2020) in thousands of metric tons of CO2e